yazgoo/youtube-subscriptions/README.md

 Create a configuration file (see configuration section) and add the channel urls you want to register to `channel_urls` list.

+# backround mode

+Sometimes reloading the video list can take a long time.

+To avoid blocking the main app, you can run the video reload in a separate process.

+Just run with `--background` flag (you can have it in a cron), and you can reload the main UI with `r`.

 # usage

 press h for help.